-Which putter is right for you?
+Which putter design is right for your golf game and putting stability?
 With all the myths dispelled, there is no best choice or one-size-fits-all answer.

 There are very few absolutes in a putter fitting.
 Understanding the speed of the greens played on at the golf course and the golfer’s tempo are crucial to figuring out which putter is right for them.
-Generally, a lighter putter will be better for faster greens and a fast putting stroke.
+Generally, a lighter putter is a good choice for players with a fast putting stroke, and for those who play on faster greens that require a delicate touch.
 Conversely, a heavier putter will be better for smoother tempos and slower greens.

-Much like drivers, looking for a putter with a high moment of inertia (MOI) is beneficial to saving strokes.
-MOI is essentially the forgiveness of a club on off centered hits.
-The ball will lose speed on off center hits.
-A higher MOI putter will help a golfer keep a more consistent speed and keep the ball on line.
+Much like drivers, looking for a putter with a high MOI (moment of inertia) is beneficial to save strokes.
+MOI is essentially the forgiveness of a club on off-centered hits.
+The ball will lose speed on off-center hits.
+A higher MOI putter will help a golfer keep a more consistent speed and keep the ball on the line.

-When going to find a putter, much like any other club, it is beneficial to have a fitting expert to guide the golfer along the process.
-Many fitters have the SAM puttlab to find a putter to suit any golfer.
-If you are unable to find an expert, PING has an app that pairs with a sleeve to your current putter to determine stroke, lie, and loft to give the golfer a better idea where to start.
+When deciding between a blade vs. mallet putter, much like any other club, it is beneficial to have a fitting expert to guide the golfer along the process.
+Many fitters have the SAM Puttlab to find a putter to suit any golfer.
+If you are unable to find an expert, Ping has an app that pairs with a sleeve to your current putter to determine stroke, lie, and loft to give the golfer a better idea of where to start.

 Good luck in the search for your next new putter!